 Flash writing will sharpen your powers of observation while also waking you up to life, to the understanding that it’s within the details and the tiny moments that life really happens.

 I’ve created this course to immerse you into the flash.
-Whether you’re a novelist, a memoirist, a poet, or an essayist, my Into the Flash course will strengthen muscles you didn’t know you had.
+Whether you’re a novelist, a memoirist, a poet, or an essayist, my Into the Flash course will strengthen muscles you didn’t know you had and expand your imagination.
 Think of it as cross-fit for the serious writer or curious creative type as we explore the following craft elements:

 • precise word choice

 • movement through time

 “With her keen eye and ear for the sense and sounds of language; with her daily commitment to explore the dimensions of creative flow; and with her meditation practice as a source of insight and calm, Katey guides her students and clients through a mindful process that yields pages, ideas, and breakthroughs.
 Even more profound, I think, is the way that working with her can result in a fresh awareness of what it means and feels like to be awake in your life: writing or making art, or savoring the little moments that flash before us each day.
 Katey’s philosophy and approach continues to inspire my writing and teaching. ”

 —Holly Wren Spaulding, author of the poetry collection Pilgrim, and Zen practitioner